filiphric/filiphric.com-new/content/waiting-in-cypress-and-how-to-avoid-it/index.md

 cy.get('#myElement', { timeout: 10000 })
   .should('be.visible')
 ```
 Notice how we are adding the `timeout` into our `.get()` command, not the `.should()`.
 The intuitive approach might be to wait for the element to pass our assertion.
 But our assertion is tied to the querying of the element.
-That’s why if an assertion is not fulfilled, it [will make the previous command retry as well](https://docs.cypress.io/guides/core-concepts/retry-ability#Only-the-last-command-is-retried).
+That’s why if an assertion is not fulfilled, it [will make the whole query as well](https://docs.cypress.io/guides/core-concepts/retry-ability#Only-the-last-command-is-retried).

 This can also be useful if you want to wait for the element to disappear or be removed from the DOM before you move on to the next step of your test.